Skip to content

 The gate agent sees the full history of previous verdicts, so it can make increasingly informed decisions — for example, escalating after a second failed route to the same phase.

-An exec phase runs shell commands with no agent and no prompt.
+An exec configuration runs shell commands with no LLM agent and no prompt.
+Use type: standard with agent: exec.
 Each exec phase gets its own tmux pane where commands execute with real-time output.
 Each command has an optional escalate_on_fail boolean (default true).
 Commands with escalate_on_fail: false log failures as warnings and continue.

 - name: git-verify